Kerch Polytechnic College massacre: Reactions

 Crimean Prime Minister Sergey Aksyonov announced that there would be four days of mourning.
-Crimean State Council speaker Vladimir Konstantinov said that it was impossible to conceive that 18-year-old suspect Vladislav Roslyakov had prepared the attack by himself, saying, "On the ground, he acted alone, that is already known and established, but in my opinion and in the opinion of my colleagues this reprobate could not have carried out the preparations."
+Crimean State Council speaker Vladimir Konstantinov said that it was impossible to conceive that 18-year-old perpetrator Vladislav Roslyakov had prepared the attack by himself, saying, "On the ground, he acted alone, that is already known and established, but in my opinion and in the opinion of my colleagues this reprobate could not have carried out the preparations."

 Sergei Mikhailovich Smirnov, deputy head of Russia's Federal Security Service (FSB), said the security services needed to have greater control over the Internet.
 Russian political analyst Sergey Mikheyev on Russian state TV blamed the attack on "Western subculture", claiming that it "builds its matrix on the cult of violence ... the one who has a weapon in his hands is right.
 This is a purely American approach to the matter."
 Russian President Vladimir Putin said at the Valdai Discussion Club in Sochi that the attack appeared to be the result of globalisation, social media, and the Internet, and that "everything started with the tragic events in schools in the US ... we're not creating healthy (Internet) content for young people ... which leads to tragedies of this kind."
 Some saw the remarks as Russians blaming the West for the attack and a linkage with his past as head of the Kremlin and FSB before becoming president, which The Irish Times said are "suspicious of the internet and social media, seeing them as Western-dominated technologies that can be used to stir up dissent and street protests."

-Leaders of several countries expressed their condolences to the victims of the attack, including Armenia, Estonia, Finland, Germany, Italy, Thailand, the UK, and Venezuela.
+Leaders of several countries expressed their condolences to the victims of the attack, including Armenia, Estonia, Finland, Germany, Italy, Thailand, the United Kingdom, and Venezuela.
 Ukrainian President Petro Poroshenko expressed condolences to the victims, whom he described as Ukrainian citizens, stating that the Prosecutor General's Office of the Autonomous Republic of Crimea had initiated criminal proceedings under the article "Act of terrorism".
 The Secretary General of the Council of Europe, Thorbjørn Jagland, and the Secretary-General of the United Nations, António Guterres, also expressed condolences.

 Some newspapers described the attack as "Russia's Columbine", a reference to the 1999 US high school massacre.
 Steven Rosenberg said the attack should not be surprising, as he noted there had already been five attacks in schools in Russia in 2018 where a number of children were injured.
 A Telegraph article also claimed there had been half a dozen school attacks in Russia in 2018, although claiming the previous incidents involved knives and traumatic pistols rather than high-powered firearms.